marwahaha/pizza/index.md

 Nothing says America like the vaguely appropriated, mass-produced wheat and dairy staple that is grilled cheese...
 I mean pizza.
 Perhaps most famous in [New York](http://www.sliceharvester.com/), this dish is relentlessly remixed by the people and places who celebrate it.

-There are so many pizza places here.
-At least 15 in Berkeley.
+Pizza is a staple in my life.
+After my parents' divorce, Friday nights became informal pizza-on-the-floor nights.
+Many college events I attended gave free slices just for showing up.
+It's my favorite thing to cook at home; I've made pizza at least once a week since 2018.

+Berkeley, CA, where I've lived most of my adult life, has at least fifteen pizza joints.
 Here are my notes on the craft.

-## Any "East Bay" pizza spot
+## The "East Bay" pizza

 From my experience, there's a culturally dominant pizza style: